A Local’s Guide to Their Favorite Waterfalls around Downtown Ithaca

 The waterfalls I am going to highlight are Businessman’s Lunch, Cascadilla Falls and Ithaca Falls.
 All of three are accessible by foot or bike.
 Just a reminder: It’s always advisable to wear solid, supportive footwear when walking, hiking or wandering trails that lead to waterfalls, where you are likely to encounter dirt paths and stone steps that can be slippery.

-This waterfall is a quick stroll from the Downtown Visitor Center and, as its name implies, a great place for a picnic lunch.
+This waterfall is a pleasant stroll from the Downtown Visitor Center and, as its name implies, a great place for a picnic lunch -- with an intriguing old mill, Six Mile Creek has also been featured in Atlas Obscura.
 So before you head out, I suggest that you grab some provisions at Collegetown Bagels in City Centre Ithaca.

 To get there, make a right hand turn out of our door and walk straight ahead until you reach the Ithaca Commons.
 Turn left and continue to Aurora Street.
 Cross the street and City Centre is about halfway down the block on your right.
 Check out the wide array of mouthwatering sandwiches and salads, grab some fresh local coffee to go, and maybe a sweet treat for dessert.